bimdata/javascript-api-client/docs/BcfApi.md

 <a name="deleteDocumentReference"></a>
 # **deleteDocumentReference**
-> deleteDocumentReference(topicsPk, projectsPk, id, )
+> deleteDocumentReference(id, projectsPk, topicsPk, )